CSE115-project/nextjs-ff/test.md

 - User Biography (pass)
 - Personal information in Firebase should be overwritten when user enter new information (pass)

+Load functionality test:
+- User name (pass)
+- User Email (pass)
+- User Biography (pass)

+Mobile responsive test:
+- Able to resize profile page to the necessary specifications (pass)

 Browser Test:
-App is able to run with Google Chrome (pass)
+- App is able to run with Google Chrome (pass)
-App is able to run with Safari (pass)
+- App is able to run with Safari (pass)